- Plesk for Windows

 These shorthand paths are used in Plesk Knowledgebase articles and can also be used for quick access to Plesk directories in command prompt, Windows Explorer, or the Run dialog.
 For example:

-Note: Always include paths in double quotes.
-If a path stored in an environment variable contains a space, commands that use such a variable without quotes will finish with errors, e.g:
+Always include paths in double quotes.
+If the variable value is file system path containing a space in its name, commands that use such a variable without quotes will fail, e.g:

 'C:\Program' is not recognized as an internal or external command,